DENSO Takes a Stake in PiNTeam, a German Start-up Company, to Accelerate Development of Basic Software* for In-Vehicle Electronic Control Units | 17.12.19 | finanzen.ch

 Meistgelesene Nachrichten

-Wall Street stabil -- SMI etwas tiefer -- DAX mit Abschlägen -- Asiens Börsen schliessen in Grün
+SMI beendet Handel marginal leichter -- DAX mit deutlichen Verlusten -- Asiens Börsen schliessen in Grün

 Börse aktuell - Live Ticker

-In den USA kommen die Indizes zunächst kaum vom Fleck.
-Der heimische Markt zeigt sich am Dienstag etwas leichter.
-Der deutsche Aktienmarkt notiert im Minus.
+Der heimische Markt zeigte sich am Dienstag etwas leichter.
+In Deutschland war der Abwärtsdruck grösser.
+Anleger an der Wall Street agieren mit Vorsicht.
 An den Börsen in Asien ging es am Dienstag aufwärts.

 Finanzen.net News